glatiuden/PeerPrep/ops/ingress/production/README.md

 # AWS Load Balancer Controller (ALB)

-The setup instructions follows closely from the [AWS official user guide](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html)
+The setup instructions follow closely from the [AWS official user guide](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html).
+If there are any unclarity, please do follow the official user guide.
+This set of instructions is typed out to the developer's fullest knowledge.

 ## OIDC
 If you have not set up an OIDC, you may run the following command or create on the AWS console.